Job Description: Herpetology Keeper

 - Assist with routine food prep, maintenance of live feeder food colonies, and the feeding of the live animal collection.

-- Address public inquiries personally or via phone, fax, or email.
+- Address public inquiries personally or via phone or email.
 Inquiries may involve providing information concerning animal identification, husbandry, relocation, injuries, etc.

-- Properly secure all animal enclosures on a daily basis.
+- Ensure security of all animal enclosures and monitor animals for behavioral or health issues on a daily basis.

-- Ensure all animal habitats are safe and look professional, create work order for any needed maintenance.
+- Ensure all animal habitats are safe, working properly, and look professional; create work orders for any needed maintenance.

-- Follow safety guidelines and report any safety concerns to supervisor.
+- Follow all VLM safety guidelines and report any safety concerns to a supervisor.

 - Perform other duties as assigned.